appliedoceansciences/scari/datasheet.md

 Format an SDMMC card using a tool such as the official tool from sdcard.org, which is careful to align the FAT filesystem clusters to the physical erase cycle size of the card.
 For cards smaller than 64 GB, the formatter tool will choose FAT32 rather than exFAT, which would result in some operations taking prohivitively long.
 If this is the case, reformat the card using the mechanism built into your operating system.

 Push the momentary push button (or reed switch) for > 0.5 seconds until the light blinks, then release it, to begin recording.
 Push again for > 0.5 seconds to request that recording stop.
-The recording will not stop until the next erase cycle boundary, which may be several seconds, followed by more LED activity.
-TODO: firm up and document this
+The recording will not stop until the next erase cycle boundary, which may be several seconds.

 ### Cards